absmach/magistrala-docs/docs/dev-guide/api.md

 ### Create Channels with external ID

-As with things, you can create multiple channels with external ID at once
+As with clients, you can create multiple channels with external ID at once

 For example: